VingtCinq/python-resize-image/README.md

         cover.save('test-image-cover.jpeg', image.format)
 ```

-Before resizing, python-image-resize will check wether the operation can be done.
+Before resizing, python-image-resize will check whether the operation can be done.
 A resize is considered valid if it doesn't require to increase
 one of the dimension.
 To avoid the test add `validate=False` as argument:

 ```python